SaaS Security

 user activities, such as upload or download activities, in the network traffic.
 SSL

-decryption is also required for PAN-OS to identify individual application tenants in
+decryption is also required for PAN-OS to identify individual app tenants in the

 (NGFW Only) Ask your NGFW administrator to verify that all